Germany: Family Minister Giffey quits amid plagiarism scandal | DW | 19.05.2021

 The Family Ministry confirmed that the politician from the center-left Social Democratic Party had offered her resignation to Chancellor Angela Merkel.

-Giffey, 43, came under the spotlight in February 2019 over a doctoral dissertation she submitted to the Free University of Berlin in 2010 which allegedly contained plagiarized passages.
+Giffey, 43, came into the spotlight in February 2019 over a doctoral dissertation she submitted to the Free University of Berlin in 2010 which allegedly contained plagiarized passages.

 Following a review of the dissertation, the Berlin university reprimanded Giffey but ruled unanimously in October 2019 that she could keep her PhD in political science, adding that issues identified in her dissertation did not justify withdrawing the title.

-In November last year, Giffey said she would no longer carry her doctorate, German newspaper Süddeutsche Zeitung reported.
+In November last year, Giffey said she would no longer use her doctorate title, German newspaper Süddeutsche Zeitung reported.
 Before that, she had stressed she would resign as minister if her title was revoked by the university.

 Giffey has served as minister for women and family affairs since March 2018.
 Prior to that, she served as mayor of Berlin's Neukölln district.